Skip to main content

 Step 4: Improve your credit score

-Oftentimes, the best way to avoid the potential impact of a poor credit score is to improve your current score.
+A proactive way to avoid the potential impact of a poor credit score is to improve your current score.
 This won't happen overnight.
-However, if you aren't in a rush to rent an apartment and have some extra time at your disposal, consider the following actions to improve your creditworthiness and boost your credit score:
+However, if you aren't in a rush to rent an apartment and have some extra time at your disposal, consider the following actions to help improve your creditworthiness and boost your credit score:

 Unlock opportunities with a good credit score

 As you can see, having a good credit score can help make the process of renting an apartment smoother.
-When you have a good credit score, you'll have more opportunities to take steps towards life's biggest milestones.
-From renting your first apartment to buying your first home, good credit is something that will remain important to you as you grow.
+When you have a good credit score, you may have more opportunities to take steps towards life's biggest milestones.
+From renting your first apartment to buying your first home, good credit is something that may remain important to you as you grow.

-When you enroll in Chase Credit Journey, you'll access to your Experian credit report and a free credit score to help you monitor your credit, as well as access to free resources and tools that empower you to make smarter financial decisions at any stage of life.
+When you enroll in Chase Credit Journey, you'll gain access to your Experian credit report and a free credit score to help you monitor your credit, as well as access to free resources and tools that can help empower you to make smarter financial decisions at any stage of life.